What You Should Know About Vertical Farming

 The vertical farming sector is growing rapidly in the U.S., at a CAGR of more than 24% between 2018-2024, when it is expected to reach $3 billion annually.
-By comparison, the total U.S. fresh fruit and vegetable industry is currently worth over $104 billion.
+By comparison, the total U.S. fruit and vegetable industry was worth over $104.7 billion in 2016.
 According to one account, "Shoppers can now find produce grown indoors by more than 23 large vertical farms in more than 20 supermarket chains in nearly every major metropolitan area in the country."

 The industry remains highly leveraged, however, sparking concerns for its viability, when survival depends on expansion, and expansion is so capital intensive.
 According to the same source, "While industry leaders say scaling offers the best hope for profitability in this business, many vertical farms have encountered problems when they began planning to add additional production facilities."